Suhaib033/SQL-Data-Warehouse/README.md

 **🙏 Credits:**

-This project was inspired and guided by the excellent tutorials from **Data with Baraa**.
+This project was inspired and guided by the excellent tutorials from [Data with Baraa](https://www.youtube.com/@DataWithBaraa).
 Thank you for the invaluable learning resource!